Waste and recycling

 - Find out how often your containers will be emptied.

 - Find out how much you must pay to have your containers emptied.

 - Order pick up of your bulky waste.

 - Sign up to get waste containers at your home.

 You can also log onto the self-service solution using NemID in order to change the size of your container, order an extra container, repair of a container, and much more.

 How to sort your waste

-All households in Aarhus Municipality must sort their waste into glas, plastic and metal and papir and cardboard.
+All households in Aarhus Municipality must sort their waste into glass, plastic and metal, and papir and cardboard.

 Following the link below you will find a photo-based overview of how to sort your waste.

 In Denmark, you pay a deposit ('pant' in Danish) each time you buy drinks in cans or bottles with a deposit mark.
 You can get your deposit back by returning empty cans and bottles using reversed vending machines.